Dheva Liebman, MA, LPC Intern

 I offer a receptive, gentle, grounded and authentic presence.

 I enjoy counseling adults from all different stages of life, including emerging adults, middle-aged and older adults.
-I have a particular passion for working with the LGBTQIA+ community, especially individuals who are intersex and those who are exploring their gender identity.
+I have a particular passion for working with the LGBTQIA+ community, especially individuals who are exploring their gender identity and those who are intersex.

-Areas of Focus: Adult Individuals – Depression, Anxiety, Low Self-Esteem and Self-Worth, Body Image Issues, Relationships, Trauma, Grief and Loss, Existential Crisis, Gender Identity, and LGBTQIA+
+Areas of Focus: Adult Individuals – Trauma (including Family of Origin and Relational Trauma), Depression, Anxiety, Low Self-Esteem and Self-Worth, Body Image Issues, Relationships, Grief and Loss, Existential Crisis, Gender Identity, and LGBTQIA+

 Special Skills: Relational, Attachment, Existential, Mindfulness, Somatic Therapy,Trauma-Informed, LGBTQIA+ Affirming, and Social Justice